sobalgi/cGNF/README.md

 This repository provides some code to build diverse types normalizing flow models in PyTorch.
 The core components are located in the **models** folder.
 The different flow models are described in the file **NormalizingFlow.py** and they all follow the structure of the parent **class NormalizingFlow**.
 A flow step is usually designed as a combination of a **normalizer** (such as the ones described in Normalizers sub-folder) with a **conditioner** (such as the ones described in Conditioners sub-folder).
 Following the code hierarchy provided makes the implementation of new conditioners, normalizers or even complete flow architecture very easy.

+## Setting 1 : No data heterogeneity and no model misspecification
-## Refer cGNF_Wodtke_simulated_experiments_s1.ipynb jupyter notebook for further details on simulated experiments with no model misspecification and no data heterogeneity setting !!
+Refer cGNF_Wodtke_simulated_experiments_s1.ipynb jupyter notebook for further details on simulated experiments with no model misspecification and no data heterogeneity setting !!

+## Setting 2 : Data heterogeneity and only outcome model misspecification
-## Refer cGNF_Wodtke_simulated_experiments_s2.ipynb jupyter notebook for further details on simulated experiments with only outcome model misspecification and data heterogeneity setting !!
+Refer cGNF_Wodtke_simulated_experiments_s2.ipynb jupyter notebook for further details on simulated experiments with only outcome model misspecification and data heterogeneity setting !!

+## Setting 3 : Data heterogeneity and both treatment as well as outcome model misspecification
-## Refer cGNF_Wodtke_simulated_experiments_s3.ipynb jupyter notebook for further details on simulated experiments with both treatment and outcome model misspecification and data heterogeneity setting !!
+Refer cGNF_Wodtke_simulated_experiments_s3.ipynb jupyter notebook for further details on simulated experiments with both treatment and outcome model misspecification and data heterogeneity setting !!

-# $\rho$-GNF : $\rho$-Graphical Normalizing Flows for sensitivity analysis using Gaussian Copula to model the degree of the non-causal association due to the unobserved confounding. [[arxiv]](https://arxiv.org/abs/2209.07111)
+# $\rho$-GNF : $\rho$-Graphical Normalizing Flows for sensitivity analysis using Gaussian Copula to model the degree of the non-causal association due to the unobserved confounding. [[arxiv]](https://arxiv.org/abs/2209.07111) [[github]](https://github.com/sobalgi/rhoGNF)

 The extended version of c-GNF for the purpose of sensitivity analysis under unobserved confounders using a novel copula-based idea can be found as $\rho$-GNF, where $\rho$ represents the sensitivity parameter of the Gaussian copula that represents the non-causal associaition/dependence between the Gaussian noise of the $\rho$-GNF, $Z_A$ and $Z_Y$.
 Since the transformations of $Z_A \rightarrow A$ and $Z_Y \rightarrow Y$ are monotonic by design, the non-causal association due to unobserved confounding modeled by the copula represents the non-causal association between $A$ and $Y$ thanks to scale-invariance property of $\rho$ to monotonically increasing transformations.